jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing-in-out-thru.md

 ### By Reference

-Next to passing a parameter by *value*, you can also pass a parameter by reference.
-For instance: instead of copying a value to an input parameter, you give the command a reference to an object outside the command.
+Next to passing a parameter by *value*, you can also pass a parameter *by reference*.
+For instance: instead of copying a value to an input parameter, a command might be passed reference to an object outside the command.

 __Reference__ parameter:

 ![](images/Input%20Output%20Parameter%20Passings.005.png)

+`<< details >>`

 Therefore it can also be called __Reference Outward, Value In__ and __Reference Outward, Value Out__ But those names are too long.

+`<< move >>`

 The distinction between __Reference In__ and __Reference Out__ is about whether values are read or written to the object passed to the sub-command.

+`<< about other technology >>`

-In other programming languages one use of by reference was to be able to pass large objects to a command.
+In some programming languages one use of *by reference* was to be able to pass large objects to a command.
 Another use was to be able to let the command have multiple return values, because in other programming languages a command might only have one return value.

+`<< move >>`

 In Circular, multiple return values is accomplished by having multiple __Object Out__ parameters.
 So you do not need __Reference Out__ parameters for that purpose anymore.

+#### Ambiguity of Input / Output for Reference Parameters

+`<< move ? >>`

-When a command call has an outward reference to an object, this *might* make the object a parameter, but this *might not* determine yet whether it is input, output or throughput.
+When a command call has an outward reference to an object, this might make the object a parameter.
+It seems an *input* parameter, since the line might be set from the outside.
+But it seems ambiguous whether it is input, because values might still be read or written.
+It being an outward reference, *might not* determine yet whether it is input, output or throughput.
 The *in* and *out* in this case refer to whether *values* are written or read to the object reference.
 A reference parameter is always sort of like input, though: the parent command passes the object to the sub-command, so the parent inputs something into the sub command.

 ### Value In